onelexo/metacraftersAssignment/ethProofBeginner/README.md

 # LEXLUT

-A simple blockchain currency with functionality for minting and burning
+A simple blockchain currency with functionality for minting (creating tokens) and burning (destroying tokens)

 ## Description